 If you are interested in a position such as ads evaluator, search engine evaluator, rater, social media evaluator, etc., then you would click on the section that says Raters, Annotators and Testers.

-Lionbridge will have you answer questions about your experience, education, language skills, and location to match you with jobs that you would be eligible for.
+They will have you answer questions about your experience, education, language skills, and location to match you with the Lionbridge jobs that you would be eligible for.
 Then if the job you apply for has an evaluation test, questionnaire, or exam, you would complete those before being hired.

-I hope that my Lionbridge review helped you decide if this is a work-from-home job you would like to pursue.
+I hope that my Lionbridge review (Telus International) helped you decide if this is a work-from-home job you would like to pursue.
 Let me know if you have any questions below!

 Outschool Review: Teaching Online for Outschool